Key Concepts | What we mean by relationship-centred practice

 Layers of Relationship-Centred Practice

-Underpinning principles
+Underpinning intentions

 Characteristic Behaviours

-Emerging from this set of principles are a set of behaviours that characterise RCP.
+Emerging from this set of principles is a set of behaviours that characterise RCP.
 These behaviours are an expression of the principles that sit at the heart of RCP and are the observable components of RCP.
 Some of these behaviours might be transferable from role to role, and from organisation to organisation, others might be more specific to certain situations.

 These behaviours include things like….